-The RSL provides periodic reports containing training opportunities to the RSPG members.
+Yakima County provides periodic reports containing training opportunities to the co-permittees.
 Training information is available on the Regional Stormwater Management website.
+Training opportunities are also widely available on Ecology's list-serves, via corporate mailings and on online.

-1. The RSL will provide a quarterly list of post-construction BMP training opportunities on the RSMP website.
-Sources will include the world wide web (internet), trade magazines, and product mailings.
-2. Co-permittees will provide information they receive on training opportunities through professional contacts or other sources.
+1. Yakima County provides a list of post-construction BMP training opportunities on the Ecology website.
+Sources include the World Wide Web (internet), newsletters, and social media.
+2. Co-permittees provide information they receive on training opportunities through professional contacts or other sources.

-1. Maintain a record of training opportunities identified and made available.
+1. A record of training opportunities are identified and made available.